 Being a cheap son-of-a-gun, I typically rent cars from the super bargain companies.
 You know, the ones where you take the airport shuttle to the car rental place, and then have to board a second shuttle that takes you to a dirt lot somewhere.
 I think these places make their money from the rental insurance instead of the car, because they launch into a really hard sell for the insurance, explaining all the horribles that will befall me if I don’t opt for the $39 per day insurance plan; often more than I am paying for the car.

 Most travel credit cards offer rental insurance, so you never need to buy the expensive add-on coverage sold by the rental company.
-Note, however, that in all most all instances, the coverage is secondary, meaning that a claim will first be made to your insurer.
+Note, however, that in most instances, the coverage is secondary, meaning that a claim will first be made to your insurer.
 The credit card company pulls out its checkbook only if your insurance does not cover the claim.
-One exception to this is the Chase Sapphire Reserve, which offers primary coverage.
+But there are a number of cards offering primary coverage as I write this, including the Chase Sapphire Reserve, Chase Sapphire Preferred, Capital One Venture X, American Express Platinum, and all of the Chase Ink business cards.
+Out of all of them, the Chase Ink Business Cash credit card is the most impressive, since it has no annual fee.
+With primary coverage, the credit card company handles the claim.
 Your insurer won’t get a call, and won’t have any reason to raise your premiums.

 5. Concierge Service